 There are several different techniques for rag rugging, but for this tutorial we’re using the ‘shaggy’ style of rag rugging, which is perfect for beginners.
 This is the more traditional, textured form of rag rugging.
 It’s ideal for making rugs, wreaths, cushions and more, creating super-soft pieces that you just want to sink your hands and feet into.
 You can use any type of fabric with this technique but generally, we recommend that beginners start off with thinner, softer fabrics such as jersey and cotton.

 Generally, with the shaggy rag rug technique, less is more in terms of design.
 Shapes can be distorted when the rags flop over so you’re best focusing on colours as opposed to designs.
 Stripes and checks look great, for example.
 Another piece of advice before you get started is that it’s best investing in the correct equipment.
 Choose the correct weave of hessian (10 holes per inch) to ensure that your rags stay in securely, and use rag rug scissors, as this will save you time by allowing you to cut through multiple layers of fabric to create your rag rugging strips.

-Rag Rug Making – Step by Step
+Rag Rug Making –How to make a rag rug, Step by Step

 If you fancy buying a kit to help you on your rag rugging journey then check out our rug making kits for beginners round up.

 - Fabric (Approximately 4 T-shirts of white fabric and approx two large garments of pink fabric for each row of shell), you can use any fabric you like but non-fraying material works best for this project

 - Scissors, rag rug scissors or very sharp fabric scissors

 - Rag rug gauge, optional